Help Us Build Resilience — By 2030.

 5).
 We would also like to get the help of some MBA student volunteers, or just anyone out there, to orientate us on key areas of work — like business management and staffing needs, or even new technologies for monitoring/tracking our farmers’ fields in real time.

 6).
-If you are someone who has no hands-on skills to offer (i.e. if you are an unskilled volunteer who would like to be part of us in developing this plant), there is a lot of work you can do, from carrying materials from suppliers, to working as a porter.
+If you are someone who has no hands-on skills to offer (i.e. if you are an unskilled volunteer who would like to be part of us in developing this plant), there is a lot of work you can do, from carrying materials from suppliers, to keeping records.
 Come join in.

 THE TECHNICAL PART OF IT: